Clavicle or scapula, impairment of

 A 10% rating requires: Without loose movement; 10.
 A 20% rating requires: Dislocation of; 20.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Clavicle or scapula, impairment of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Clavicle or scapula, impairment of qualify for TDIU?

-What evidence do I need to establish service connection for Clavicle or scapula, impairment of?
+What evidence supports a higher rating for Clavicle or scapula, impairment of?

-What is the C&P exam like for Clavicle or scapula, impairment of?
+What happens at the C&P exam for Clavicle or scapula, impairment of?

 Get a Personalized Rating Analysis